georgeAlexSimsTSI/OOP_Project/README.md

         - tested and fixed system, had issue with modifying passed values
         - start planning out app
         - display methods
+        - add person, student, professor, assignment

+13/04/2022
+        - working on add module function
+        - started work on selecting methods
-** practice copy constructors as my attempt seems to break code **
+        - found out that I misunderstood the throw() statement in method decelerations, it is different to java ** practice copy constructors as my attempt seems to break code **

 **to do**